Birds and Their Habitat

 Explore additional educational videos on the natural history of native birds and plants, how to learn to ID bird songs, reasons behind bird population declines, ways to help them thrive, and more at flatheadaudubon.org/education-videos.

-How is Montana protecting wildlife habitats?
+How is Montana protecting bird habitats?

 Montanan’s put tremendous value on open spaces, abundant fish and wildlife, and hunting and recreational opportunities.